 - Water conservation measures

 It is another intuitive program that works for energy conservation.
 Through the Energy Star program, you can get window replacement grants.
-The grants provide future cost savings on utility bills for electricity, gas, or oil.
+The grants provide future cost savings on electricity, gas, or oil utility bills.

 Installing Energy Star windows in your house will lower utility bills by around 12% throughout the United States.
 Moreover, Energy Star is backed by the US Environmental Protection Agency.